-"Who Knew?" - Mk 1:21-28
+"Miraculous Start" - Mk 1:21-28

 Well, it just gets more confusing, doesn't it?
 The world situation, I mean.
 It has to be especially confusing and frustrating to anyone who tries to maintain an overly-simplistic view of world politics and global affairs, because it just keep getting more complex.
 Just when you think you can tell who are the 'good guys' and who are the 'bad guys', the ground shifts.
-Take the recent events in Gaza as an example.
-Israel, upset over the thousands of rockets fired into Israel from Gaza, invaded that tiny enclave and beat the crap out of the inhabitants.
-The spinning of the situation in the media was enough to make anyone dizzy.
-On the one hand were the zealous backers of Israel, contending that Israel has a right to defend itself.
-On the other hand were the images smuggled out of Gaza, showing utter devastation, destruction, and the plight of ordinary citizens.
+Brutal dictators who were the darlings of the West, propped up for years with money and armaments, suddenly lose favour and become pariahs to be themselves removed by force and violence.
+Iraq's Saddam Hussein, Libya's Muammar Gaddafi, Egypt's Hosni Mubarak, and now Syria's Bashar al-Assad come to mind as some recent examples.